poulter7/ipynb-tex/README.md

 # ipynb-tex.sty

-ipynb-tex is a simple style sheet which allows you to extract tagged cells out of an Jupyter notebook and include them in a .tex document
+ipynb-tex is a simple style sheet which allows you to extract tagged cells out of a Jupyter notebook and include them in a TeX document

-Writing very very large documents in Jupyter's notebook is not practical for a range of reasons.
-But copying code in and out of notebooks into .py or directly into .tex files isn't a great either.
-It would be much better to directly grab up-to-date source (and output!) from your notebook and include it directly into your .tex files.
+Writing large documents in Jupyter's notebook is not practical for a range of reasons and copying code in and out of notebooks directly into TeX files isn't great...

+It would be much better to directly grab up-to-date source (and output!) from your notebook and include it directly into your TeX files.

 ### Installation